 Paved Ascent

-From the parking lot of the Jackson Visitor’s center, the paved trail quickly gains elevation.
+From the parking lot of the Jackson Visitor’s center, the paved trail quickly gains elevation in the first half mile.
 If I am being honest, I really thought the paved section was going to be the easiest, but MAN it was steep.
 There were lots of people taking breathers and shedding layers along the way.

 Last time I hiked this trail, I actually saw a black bear on this section of the trail!
 It was crazy how close he was to the larger crowds.